-Behind every successful individual is an entire team working tirelessly to help them achieve their goals.
-The IOCDF provides resources and programs throughout the year for those affected by obsessive-compulsive disorder, as well as family members or professionals in mental health services who work with these individuals every day.
+The IOCDF provides resources and programs throughout the year for those affected by obsessive-compulsive disorder, as well as family members or professionals in mental health services.

 -National Institute of Mental Health: nimh.nih.gov

-The mission of the National Institute of Mental Health (NIMH) is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery, and cure.
+The National Institute of Mental Health (NIMH) mission is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery, and cure.

 -OCD Action: ocdaction.org.uk

-This UK-based charity provides support for people with obsessive-compulsive disorder and their families, as well as raises awareness of the condition among the general public.
+This UK-based charity supports people with obsessive-compulsive disorder and their families and raises awareness of the condition among the general public.

 -OCD UK: ocduk.org

-This charity provides support for people with obsessive-compulsive disorder, as well as their families and carers, raise awareness of OCD within society, offers advice to sufferers on managing symptoms through self-help techniques.
-They also work closely with professionals involved in treating mental health conditions affecting children and young people.
+This charity supports people with obsessive-compulsive disorder and their families, and carers raise awareness of OCD within society and offer advice to sufferers on managing symptoms through self-help techniques.
+They also work closely with professionals who treat mental health conditions affecting children and young people.